-Teacher Education Distribution - Teachers with a Bachelor's Degree is defined as the percent of total teacher FTE with only a Bachelor's degree.
+Teacher Education Distribution - Teachers with a Bachelor's Degree is defined as the percent of total FTE of Teacher's with a Bachelor's Degree.

-Teacher Education Distribution - Teachers with Masters' Degree and Above is defined as the percent of total teacher FTE with only Masters' degree and above.
+Teacher Education Distribution - Teachers with Masters' Degree and Above is defined as the percent of total teacher FTE of Teachers with Masters' degree and above.